-Not only does this sunscreen feel sticky and thick on the skin, but it DESTROYS my skin.
+This sunscreen feel sticky and thick on the skin.
+Also, it DESTROYS my skin.
 It caused the worst breakouts.
 I’ve tried this on-and-off for periods of two weeks.
 Without fail, this sunscreen made my entire face to breakout.

 Product issues aside, I dislike the packaging because the product leaked all over the place.
 I would not repurchase this nor would I recommend anyone with oily or sensitive skin try this sunscreen.